vicevirus/Personal-Study-App/README.md

 # PersonalStudyApp

-A simple electron app to set timer for study time and automatically reply to command messages coming from Whatsapp Web.
+A simple electron app to set timer for study time and automatically reply to incoming messages coming from Whatsapp Web.